 The sensor is stabilised on 5 axes.
 On its own, it gives about 5 stops of correction.
 Pair the camera with a lens that also has optical stabilization (most of them have), you get 6.5 stops!
 And this stabiliser is one of the smoothest I’ve seen in video mode, too.

 If you’re not shooting moving subjects (or deliberately go for longer speeds), this actually makes up for the size difference against full frame cameras.
 In such situations, the G9 will perform better than cameras with unstabilised full frame sensors.

 In the image below, I was able to perfectly hand-hold 1/3s at 60mm (120mm eq.).
 And this is not a one-time success: my keeper rate at this speed was around 80%.
 At 1 second, it dropped to around 25%.

-In terms of colours, Panasonic’s picture profiles are fairly neutral, as are the raw colours of the G9.
+In terms of colors, Panasonic’s picture profiles are fairly neutral, as are the raw colors of the G9.
 Whether you’re shooting raw or jpg, you can expect to get easy-to-work-with files.

 Autofocus and Burst

 Autofocus is one of the most ambivalent features of the G9.

 Most of the time photographers (including myself) prefer phase-detection-based autofocusing systems.
 Phase detection technology relies on the phase differences of light rays coming through different paths in the lens.
 This makes it possible to calculate precise focus without actually moving anything in the lens.
 Once it’s calculated, the lens can move the focusing element(s) exactly where they should be.

 However, the G9 doesn’t have phase detection.
 It relies solely on contrast detection.
 This technology is generally considered subpar to PD, because, in order to achieve sharp focus, the lens needs to go beyond the point of sharpest focus and come back.
 This generates comparatively more lens movement, and results in slower acquisition of focus.
 Usually.